OASES-project/CCL-results/report/CCL-DT4S-Final-Report.md

 <a id="summary"></a>
 ## Summary

 We have generated environmental footprints of Swiss household consumption using a hybridized ecoinvent-EXIOBASE database.
-We consider our results to be the best available so far, as the hybridized database, using ecoinvent 3.9.1 (cut-off system model) and EXIOBASE 3.8.1, is the most comprehensive and up-to-date for such footprint accounting.
+We consider our results to be the best available so far, and our hybridized database, using ecoinvent 3.9.1 (cut-off system model) and EXIOBASE 3.8.1, is the most comprehensive and up-to-date for such footprint accounting.

 We provide results for the global warming potential (2021 IPCC AR6, 100-year timeframe) and ecological scarcity (2021) impact assessment methods.
 We characterize the average Swiss household, and 106 household archetypes, divided across location, income class, and household size.
 We also provide individual impacts for 208 separate consumption categories.
 For all indicators, we provide mean results together with uncertainty descriptors.
 These results are [openly available and included with this report](https://github.com/OASES-project/CCL-results).
-We also include the executable Python notebooks to reproduce our study.
+We also include the executable Python notebooks needed to reproduce our study.

 We performed some basic validation tasks on our hybridized database, and compared our results and input data with outputs from three NFP73 projects.